-Social networks have truly been an epochal revolution, but not because they have connected people to each other.
+Social networks have truly been an epochal revolution, but not because they have connected people to each other and have fostered personal growth.
 Rather because they revealed who we are, something we were absolutely unaware of until the late 1990s, creating an mass homologation epochal.
 It is now normal to go to see a movie at the cinema but spend most of the time ignoring the images on the screen and staying with your eyes on your smartphone: the sacredness of the show, massacred first by television and remote control, then by the internet, is now a distant memory.

 In the 90s, in my naive mind as a teenager without an internet, there was another world, another society made up of people with wide horizons.
 Then the web was born and grew, slowly focusing on a picture that I never expected, thanks above all to social networks.
 The real world, what people seek and want, was very different, and there was nothing to do but take it slowly awareness, trying to understand its dynamics.

 Start watching movies with a free trial

 The mass homologation and the total lack of critical spirit, the complete inability of the human being to evaluate and choose with his own head.
 At the root of the lack of critical spirit is the success of the most popular brands.
 Without this homologation of thought they could not have the great success and almost total monopoly of the market that they now have.

 The success of large monopolistic companies occurs through mass approval, the advertising of fashions, tastes and lifestyles.
 Fashion is one of the main tools for homologating human beings and making them all somewhat similar to each other.

 The approval takes place through an avalanche process.
 At the heart of the process is basically a lack of personality.
 By personality, however, we do not mean those people with high self-esteem, who talk continuously, who seem to know everything, who know how to impose themselves with their character on others, in work and in private life.
 Personality is the presence of a rich inner world, of an awareness that lives on more levels of existence.